simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

         - Computing services offered to only select users
         - internal or corporate cloud
         - can be hosted on own or leased hardware
+        - "Cloud" means the self-service access to resources
         - Still need to purchase infrastructure
         - need skills to manage the DC as well as the cloud
     - Hybrid
         - Combination of public and private clouds
         - scale private infrastructure to the cloud
+        - Greatest flexibility - can keep difficult to migrate apps on-prem, new or modern apps to cloud

 ## Azure Architecture
 - Regions
+    - collection of DCs
+    - Some service regionally independent
     - 58 regions
     ![Azure Regions](https://azurecomcdn.azureedge.net/cvt-92799112b92ce1432ee2e938fe2233012be6a469ece7c4743b538ebd039395e4/images/shared/regions-map-large.svg)
     - Region Pairs